dnschneid/crouton/README.md

 ### A new version of crouton came out; my chroot is therefore obsolete and sad

-  1. Check for updates, download the latest version, and see what's new by running `croutonversion -u -d -c` from the chroot (run `croutonversion -h` to see what those parameters actually do).
+  1. Exit the chroot if you have it open.
+  2. If you haven't already, download `crouton`, and copy it so it works:
+     `sudo install -Dt /usr/local/bin -m 755 ~/Downloads/crouton`
-  2. Exit the chroot and run `sudo sh ~/Downloads/crouton -u -n chrootname`.
+  3. Update your chroot with `sudo crouton -u -n chrootname`.
 It will update all installed targets.

 ### I want to open my desktop in a window or a tab but I don't have the 'xiwi' target/xmethod.

-  1. Add 'xiwi' or any other target to an existing chroot with the '-u' option using: `sudo sh ~/Downloads/crouton -t xiwi -u -n chrootname`
+  1. Add 'xiwi' or any other target to an existing chroot with the `-u` option:
+     `sudo crouton -t xiwi -u -n chrootname`

   This will also make 'xiwi' the default xmethod.

-  2. If you want to keep the 'xorg' xmethod as the default then enter it first using: `sudo sh ~/Downloads/crouton -t xorg,xiwi -u -n chrootname`
+  2. If you want to keep the 'xorg' xmethod as the default then pick it first:
+     `sudo sh crouton -t xorg,xiwi -u -n chrootname`

 ### A backup a day keeps the price-gouging data restoration services away